digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ## Getting to Know Tekton

-[Tekton](https://tekton.dev) is a cloud native solution for building CI/CD systems.
-It is specifically engineered to run on Kubernetes, and empowers developers to create CI pipelines using reusable blocks.
-Other important components are Tekton CLI and Catalog, that make Tekton a complete ecosystem.

-This tutorial relies on two important Tekton components to implement the CI part:

-- [Pipelines](https://tekton.dev/docs/pipelines/pipelines): used to create the actual CI/CD flow.
-- [Triggers and EventListeners](https://tekton.dev/docs/triggers): used to capture and trigger on Git events (e.g. git push events).

 Continuous integration (or CI) is the process of automating the integration of small code changes from multiple contributors into a single software project.
 To achieve CI a central repository is used (e.g. Git), where each developer (or contributor) pushes code changes.
 Then, a CI tool (e.g. Tekton) detects changes and starts the CI automation.

 In general, each CI automation consists of several steps: